-This position will be responsible for identifying needed physical resources and passing requests to the State Office Emergency Operations Coordinator who will consult with the Emergency Management Business Continuity Coordinator on the DHS Crisis Management Team before submitting requests for resources to other state or federal agencies, including FEMA.
+This position will be responsible for identifying needed physical resources and passing requests to the State Office Emergency Operations Coordinator who will consult with the Emergency Management Business Continuity Coordinator on the DHHS Crisis

+Management Team to submit requests for resources to other state or federal agencies, including FEMA.

-The State Office Finance and Physical Facilities Operations Coordinator is responsible for overseeing the coordinating with regions for safety inspections of DCFS facilities with DHS Crisis Management Team and DAS Division of Facilities Construction and Management, as well as with DCFS Domestic Violence Shelter in Price and Christmas Box House in Ogden Facility.
-This position will regularly coordinate with DHS Emergency Management Business Continuity Coordinator on status of facilities used for emergency operations and report any damage and respond accordingly.
+The State Office Finance and Physical Facilities Operations Coordinator is responsible for overseeing coordination with regions for safety inspections of DCFS facilities with DHHS Crisis Management Team and the Division of Facilities Construction and Management, as well as with the DCFS Domestic Violence Shelter in Price and Christmas Box House in Ogden.
+This position will regularly coordinate with DHHS Emergency Management Business Continuity Coordinator on status of facilities used for emergency operations and report any damage and respond accordingly.

-The State Office Finance and Physical Facilities Operations Coordinator is responsible for developing and implementing a financial tracking system that will allow the division to track expenditures for emergency operations separately from normal daily business operations.
-This position will also be responsible for working with the Financial Operations Representative on the DHS Crisis Management Team to request reimbursement of costs for the delivery of emergency services from state or federal agencies, including FEMA.
+The State Office Finance and Physical Facilities Operations Coordinator is responsible for developing and implementing a financial tracking system that will allow DCFS to track expenditures for emergency operations separately from normal daily business operations.
+This position will also be responsible for working with the Financial Operations Representative on the DHHS Crisis Management Team to request reimbursement of costs for the delivery of emergency services from state or federal agencies, including FEMA.